MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 The last move in logical power is to move from FO logic to Monadic Second Order (MSO) logic.
-MSO logic extends FO logic by additionally allowing quantification over sets of elements in structures. \cite{Buchi1960} established that the languages definable with finite-state acceptors are exactly the ones definable with MSO logic over the successor relation.
+MSO logic extends FO logic by additionally allowing quantification over sets of elements in structures. \cite{Buchi1960} established that the languages definable with finite-state acceptors are exactly the ones definable in MSO logic with the successor relation.
+Readers are referred to \citet{Thomas1997} for more details.
 These are thus a proper superset of LTT.

 Parity languages are examples of regular languages that are not LTT.
 A parity language is a language which counts modulo $n$.
-For example, a language that requires there to be an even number of $a$s in string is an example of a parity language.
+For example, a language that requires there to be an even number of $a$s in strings is an example of a parity language and is shown in Figure~\ref{fig:even-a}.

 Pure modulo-counting with a prime modulus forms a class we call $\mathbb{Z}_p$, named for the algebraic groups ($\mathbb{Z}/p\mathbb{Z}$) that their automata invoke.

 These classes, SL, coSL, LT, LTT and Regular are shown in the leftmost column labeled ``successor'' in Figure~\ref{fig:classes}.
 The class $\mathbb{Z}_p$ is a proper subset of the Regular languages and disjoint from these others.